 The profession of registered nursing also requires the acquisition of nursing science knowledge and technical skills.
-The educational process to achieve the DTA/MRP degree requires assimilation of these, as well as the development of judgment for appropriate decision-making.
+The educational process to achieve the Associate in Applied Science Nursing Transfer Degree requires assimilation of these, as well as the development of judgment for appropriate decision-making.